shumlyaev/Snake/README.md

 # Snake
-Use arrows to control the snake
+Use arrows to control the snake\n
 Press Space to pause the game
 Refresh the page to start again